bryxli/zoe-bot/README.md

 Discord bot that traverses through the Riot Games API to find information about players of the game League of Legends.

-If a username has spaces, make sure to enclose it in quotes.
-Ex: /adduser "user name"

 # Table of Contents

 - [Prerequisites](#prerequisites)